 Hatchery salmon traditionally have small wire tags placed in their noses that are encoded with information about the origins of each particular fish.
 When the fish is caught the tag is scanned to find out where that fish came from, which can provide information about the fish's origins and which stock it belongs to, as well as migration patterns from the stream of origin.
 The origins of wild salmon are a bit harder to track, which is where Project CROOS comes in.

 Once received, the fin snips and scale scrapings are prepared and DNA is extracted.
 This DNA is then used to track back to that particular fish's natal stream, which tells the researchers which population of Pacific salmon the fish belongs to.
-Used with the information about where the fish was caught, researchers, fishermen, and regulatory agents can learn not only where the fish came from but what its migratory pattern might have been.
+Used with the information about where the fish was caught, researchers, fishers, and regulatory agents can learn not only where the fish came from but what its migratory pattern might have been.
 Pacific salmon migrate great distances and not always in predictable patterns, In addition, different stocks (and different individual fish) have diverse migratory habits.
 Data collected by Project CROOS illuminate all of these elements of the lives of Pacific salmon.

 Over time and with careful management, the hope is that many of the 28 distinct Pacific salmon populations currently listed as either threatened or endangered will be able to recover.
 Although regulatory agencies are not quite ready to embrace real-time fisheries management strategies like Project CROOS to the exclusion of more traditional methods and project funding is always a challenge, the invaluable data collected moves the world one step closer to realizing that goal of recovery - while continuing to allow for utilization of healthy salmon stocks.